MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/host-named-site-collection-architecture-and-deployment.md

 Host-named site collections are available through any zone.
 Host-named site collections aren't limited to the default zone.
 If needed, you can implement multiple zones and use zones and host-named site collections to configure different authentication settings or policies.

 > [!NOTE]
-> To use different zones you need to extend existing web application.
+> To use different zones, you need to extend the existing web application into the new zones.

 You can assign up to five URLs to a single site collection by assigning one URL per zone.
 Even if you follow the recommended architecture by implementing only one zone, you can still assign up to five URLs to host-named site collections.
 This provision is because if a zone isn't implemented by extending the web application, SharePoint Server uses the default zone.